-The beach resort town of Highland Beach, MD has an auspicious beginning.
-The sones of Frederick Douglass, Charles and Lewis, were members of the Massachusetts 54th Colored Troops who served heroically in the Civil War.
+The beach resort town of Highland Beach, Maryland has an auspicious beginning.
+The sons of Frederick Douglass, Charles and Lewis, were members of the heroic Massachusetts 54th Colored Troops who served in the Civil War.
 Major Charles Douglass was refused a meal at an upscale waterside cafe in Annapolis, Maryland in the 1890s.
-That insult motivated him to purchase 44 acres of tree-lined beachfront property, slightly southwest of Annapolis along the Chesapeake Bay.
+That insult motivated him to purchase 44 acres of tree-lined beachfront property slightly southwest of Annapolis along the Chesapeake Bay.
 He founded Highland Beach resort there in 1893.

 Thus, Highland Beach was consciously planned as America’s oldest Black Resort community.
 Charles, built a cottage in the resort for his father Frederick Douglass, though Frederick passed away shortly before its completion.
 The Frederick Douglass’ summerhouse, Twin Oaks, remains a landmark in this bucolic resort.

 Highland Beach has hosted many other famous residents and visitors over the years.
 Retired Buffalo Soldier officers, Black Congressmen, clergy, educators, artists, and writers have visited.
 Paul Lawrence Dunbar, Booker T. Washington, Mary Church Terrell and E. Franklin Frazier bought or built vacation homes here.
 As its reputation and population grew, Highland Beach incorporated as a city in 1922 to establish political and infrastructure benefits for its citizens.
 Highland Beach’s adjacent historic sibling, Venice Beach, consists of one block of delightful shorefront cottages as well.